Python Code Generation

 import asyncio

-from circuitry import http_request, call_ai, execute_javascript
+from circuitry import http_request, call_ai, execute_javascript, replace_template_variables

 from circuitry_ui import show_message, confirm_action